Contributed by Tsvetkova Bebov and Partners, a member of Eversheds Sutherland.

-Albeit no explicit requirement exists in the New EU Prospectus Legislation, the local market practice, as well as the “old prospectus regime” under the POSA, requires a notice for the public offer to be published prior to the beginning of the subscription period of the offered securities.
-This notice must contain the terms and conditions of the public offer and be published at least in one national newspaper or on the web site of an information agency or other eligible media, as well as on the web site of the issuer and the managers.
+Albeit no explicit requirement exists in the New EU Prospectus Legislation, the Bulgarian National Regime requires a notice for the public offer to be published prior to the beginning of the subscription period of the offered securities.
+This notice must contain the terms and conditions of the public offer and be published at least on the websites of the issuer and the lead manager/s.
 The publication must take place at least 7 days before the initial date of the subscription period.
-According to the draft Bill of amendment of the Public Offering of Securities Act circulated in February 2020, this rule is expected to continue to apply in the future.

-The general principles of article 27 of the Prospectus Regulation apply.
-Absent the practice of the FSC to date with approving prospectuses of non-Bulgarian issuers or of Bulgarian issuers which do not intend to offer their securities in Bulgaria, the FSC reviews draft prospectuses prepared in the Bulgarian language.
-This practice is likely to evolve towards use of the English language even in the prospectus approval process.
+The general principles of Article 27 of the Prospectus Regulation apply.
+Absent the practice of the FSC to date with approving prospectuses of non-Bulgarian issuers or of Bulgarian issuers who do not intend to offer their securities in Bulgaria, the FSC reviews draft prospectuses prepared in the Bulgarian language.
+This practice is likely to evolve toward the use of the English language even in the prospectus approval process.

 5. Prospectus Approval Process

 The Financial Supervision Commission is the competent local regulator in relation to the Bulgarian capital market.
 The FSC approves prospectuses and supervises the trading of financial instruments.
 The FSC is also the competent regulator and supervisor for public companies.
 Its powers include ongoing supervision of public companies in relation to their compliance with transparency requirements, the Market Abuse Regulation regime, corporate governance standards set in Bulgaria, and the protection of the rights of the investors in financial instruments at large.